jtourkis/MBTA-Ridership-Model/README.md

 <!-- ROADMAP -->
 ## Roadmap

-1. Explore potential probability distribtions.
+1. Explore data and identify potential probability distribtions.
 2. Find maximum likelihood and method of moments estimates to simulate data for proposed distributions.
 3. Test Goodness of Fit.
 Run Kolmogorov-Smirnov (Continuous) or Chi-Squared (Discrete) Tests to assess whether proposed distributions can be rejected.